-How much?
-The research on soy foods and breast cancerhas found that eating 1 or 2 half-cup servings each day can be protective.
+This is valuable news as soy has had a long-standing reputation to be part of the group of foods that raise estrogen.
+Make sure to read our detailed post on soy where we set the record straight on many of these misconceptions.
+The research on soy foods and breast cancer has found that eating 1 or 2 half-cup servings each day can be protective.
 Choose organic, unprocessed tofu, tempeh, edamame, soybeans, or unsweetened soy milk, and try tamari or miso paste as a seasoning when making soups or sautéing vegetables.
-Make sure to read our detailed post on soy where we set the record straight on many misconceptions.

 Well known for their cancer-fighting compounds, mushrooms have been used in traditional Chinese medicine for thousands of years.
 Research has confirmed that the phytochemicals in mushrooms not only reduce the risk of breast cancer, but also help fight it by boosting the immune system, halting tumor growth, and even killing cancer cells.
 [2,3]